SocketLabs is Now GDPR Compliant: Here’s What Email Senders Need to Know

 What is the General Data Protection Regulation (GDPR)?

-The GDPR is a new privacy and cybersecurity law which takes effect on May 25th, 2018.
+GDPR is a new privacy and cybersecurity law which takes effect on May 25th, 2018.
 As perhaps the world’s most comprehensive data protection law, the GDPR reinforces and improves the privacy rights of EEA residents (that is, residents of the EU, Iceland, Lichtenstein, and Norway).
 This is accomplished by imposing strict obligations on companies which process personal data of EEA data subjects (the individuals that personal data is about), and potentially imposing steep fines for noncompliance.
 Generally speaking, personal data is any data that alone, or in connection with other data, can identify a natural person.

 How does this apply to my use of email marketing or email delivery services such as SocketLabs?

-The GDPR does not only apply to email, however there are important considerations when sending email.
+GDPR does not only apply to email, however there are important considerations when sending email.
 For example if you are using our SMTP or HTTP Email API to send email through our delivery platform you will need, among other things, to ensure that you have proper consent and include the appropriate options in your email as applicable for recipients to opt out or set preferences.
 Now would be a good time to review your address acquisition and unsubscribe practices.
 Continue reading for more information on the requirements of GDPR.

 I am not based in the EU, why should I be concerned?

-The GDPR has a worldwide applicability.
-Even if you are based in the U.S., China, or anywhere else in the world, if you process the personal data of EEA residents, the GDPR likely applies to your company, too.
+GDPR has a worldwide applicability.
+Even if you are based in the U.S., China, or anywhere else in the world, if you process the personal data of EEA residents, GDPR likely applies to your company, too.
 This is particularly true if you target your marketing efforts to any part of the EU.

 What are the key changes in the new law?

-The GDPR introduces new requirements for companies that process (collect, transmit, change, erase, store, or use in any other way) personal data.
+GDPR introduces new requirements for companies that process (collect, transmit, change, erase, store, or use in any other way) personal data.
 Some of the most important requirements are:

 • Records of Processing Activities: companies need to keep records of their data processing activities.
 This includes keeping evidence of the consent the data subject has given (if aplicable – note that consent isn’t always required in every case), purposes for which the personal data are processed/used, categories of data being processed, information about any transfers of personal data to third countries, technical and organizational measures implemented in order to keep the data safe and other similar information;